-If your water bill is higher than normal – here are some helpful hints on what may have caused it to
+If your water bill is higher than average – here are some helpful hints on what may have caused it to

 Check your Toilet

-Toilets are the #1 cause for water bills increasing.
+Toilets are the #1 cause of water bills increasing.
 For slight leaks that you can’t see, put food

 coloring in the tank of your toilet(s) and let it sit for 15-20 minutes.
 If the food coloring goes into

-your bowl it is likely that you have an internal leak or a bad flapper.
+your bowl, you likely have an internal leak or a bad flapper.

 Check all faucets for dripping – even little drips can cause a lot of water usage.
 Have you ever